 You can easily demonstrate projectile motion with the cannon object.
-It has three parts: a stand, a cannon barrel, and a hinge, which connects the stand and the cannon barrel.
+It has four parts: a bullet, a stand, a cannon barrel, and a hinge, which connects the stand and the cannon barrel.
 The cannon can shoot a ball into the scene with defined initial velocity and with the barrel at a user-defined angle.
-In physical mode, the angle of the cannon barrel can be adjusted by mouse.
-You can also set this parameter numerically to the initial velocity of the cannon ball.
-Start the simulation by pushing the Shoot! button on the properties window and a ball will fly from the cannon.
-Once started, the simulation won't stop until you click on the Stop button on the simulation bar.
+In physical mode, the angle of the cannon barrel and the initial velocity of the bullet can be adjusted by mouse.
+Start the simulation and the ball will fly from the cannon.